 - The first way is to single-click on a file name when the “Preview and Exif” tab is at the front

-- The second way is to double-click on a file-name and a separate ImageViewer will pop up.
+- The second way is to right-click on a file-name and a separate ImageViewer will pop up.

-There is a third type of image window that will automatically come up at times, and this is from OpenCV.
+There is a third type of image window that may automatically come up at times for some processing options, and this is from OpenCV.
 This window is controlled by the processing.

 Pre-processing steps are steps that dont have any immediate effect on any images.
 The pre-processing steps either assist in determining processing parameters, or compute auxillary files such as dark, bias and flats for later application to the image files.